- Cruise Ships

 (3.1) Publicly commit to immediately cease the use of scrubbers, whether open-loop, closed-loop, or hybrid in order to halt the discharge of polluted scrubber washwater into our oceans.
 (3.2) Publicly commit to voluntarily stop dumping all waste—including sewage and greywater systems—within 24 nautical miles of any coast and anywhere in any marine protected area.
 (3.3) Upgrade sewage and greywater systems onboard all vessels in your global fleet from Marine Sanitation Devices to Advanced Wastewater Treatment Systems, and publicly commit to using these treatment systems at all times outside of 24 nautical miles from shore.
 (3.4) Commit to a performance-based standard, with ongoing testing and maintenance of sewage and greywater systems to ensure they are functioning at optimal performance levels at all times and make the test results and maintenance logs publicly available.

-(4.1) Install additional continuous monitoring equipment for monitoring air emissions, including but not limited to nitrogen oxides (NOx), sulfur oxides (SOx), particulate matter (nano, ultrafine, fine, and coarse), and CO2.
+(4.1) Install additional continuous monitoring equipment for monitoring air emissions, including but not limited to NOx, SOx, particulate matter (nano, ultrafine, fine, and coarse), and CO2.
 (4.2) Publicly report the data from all air emission and effluent discharge monitoring equipment, including the location and volume of discharges and all other data, in real time to a publicly available website.
-(4.3) Monitor sewage, graywater and other effluent discharges at the point of discharge, including but not limited to temperature (thermal pollution), PH, PAHs, BOD, turbidity, chlorine concentrations, and fecal coliforms.
+(4.3) Monitor sewage, graywater and other effluent discharges at the point of discharge, including but not limited to temperature (thermal pollution), PH, PAHs, BOD, turbidity, chlorine concentrations, heavy metals, ammonia, and fecal coliforms.
 (4.4) Make discharge, discharge location, and effluent data publicly available.
-(4.5) Support establishment of national government-funded programs to ensure that International Maritime Organization-certified, third party monitors are on board all vessels to monitor and enforce local and national environmental and public health regulations for all ports of call.
+(4.5) Support establishment of national government-funded programs to ensure that IMO-certified, third party monitors are on board all vessels to monitor and enforce local and national environmental and public health regulations for all ports of call.

 (5.1) Reduce speed below 12 knots within 25 miles of the coast to prevent whale strikes and avoid sonic disturbance to sensitive coastal and marine wildlife.
 (5.2) Limit and contain cruise tourism’s land use: stop the development of all proposed private cruise destinations so as to retain geographical character, a diverse economy, local access, and critical ecosystems.
 (5.3) Garbage and recycling should be processed in the port of origin.
 Disposal of waste products, including garbage, recyclables, and industrial waste should be processed in the home port, and not dumped in ports of call.
 (5.4) Cease the use of all single-use plastics regardless of the carbon source (plant vs petroleum).
 All crockery, glassware and utensils must be re-usable and properly stored on the ship for cleaning and re-use.
 (5.5) To have clean cruising, absolutely no plastic waste should be dumped overboard under any circumstances.
 On-board incinerators are absolutely not acceptable for disposing of plastics and should not be seen as an alternative solution.